climate-cooperative/home-energy-assessment-database/README.md

   * We'd like to use APIv2 to connect pull this data by state as frequently as it is updated.

 Static Data:
-* HVAC appliance efficiency
+* Heating, Cooling, Water Heating
-  * Every appliance category has its own measure e.g. SEER.
+  * Every appliance category has its own measure e.g. SEER and this is sourced from [AHRI](https://www.ahridirectory.org/) using a median rating for each product type and fuel type.
 * Appliance annual energy usage
   * Refrigerators and dishwashers and use what is on the tag.
 * Zip code latitude and longitude